arslanbisharat/catalogue-of-statistics/README.md

 - Use JSX syntax correctly
 - Pass info to components using props with validation
 - Use React components lifecycle methods
-- Use DOM events listeners in components
+- Use DOM events, listeners, in components
 - Use lifting to pass state from children to parent components
-- Use client side routes
+- Use client-side routes
-- Design a components structure for a website
+- Design the structure of a component for a website
 - Test React code
 - Use Redux store to keep state
 - Explains data flow in Redux